Managing Successful Programmes (MSP) Dictionary of Terms

 An outline description of the programme's objectives, desired benefits, risks, costs and timeframe.

-The coordinated organisation, direction and implementation of a dossier of projects and transformation activities (i.e. the programme) to achieve outcomes and realise benefits of strategic importance.
+The coordinated organization, direction and implementation of a dossier of projects and transformation activities (i.e. the programme) to achieve outcomes and realise benefits of strategic importance.

 The role responsible for the set-up, management and delivery of a programme; typically allocated to a single individual.